kubevirt/kubevirt-tutorial/labs/lab8/lab8.md

     }'
 ```

-Let's now create a new NAD, which will use the bridge *br1*:
+Let's now create a new NAD which will use the bridge *br1*:

 ```console